Current Projects on our Farm

 Farm to Food Pantry

-DFI is currently partnering with Catholic Charities of Northern Nevada (CCNN) to grow and supply fresh produce to the St. Vincent’s Food Pantry in Reno.
-DFI distributes food to the food pantry when there is access on the farm, and hopes to allocate specific acreage in the future to food production specifically to the Food Pantry.
-CCNN has donated funds in the past to build hoop houses at the DFI field station, and CCNN volunteers would participate in the growing of the food, while learning a thing or two about how to grow your own food.
-Currently, DFI, CCNN, and the Food Bank of Northern Nevada are working on strategic planning to create a regional program to bring more locally grown food to undeserved persons and families receiving food donations at the Food bank and Food Pantry.
+DFI also partners with Catholic Charities of Northern Nevada (CCNN) to grow and supply fresh produce to the St. Vincent’s Food Pantry in Reno.
+DFI distributes vegetables to the food pantry when there is excess on the farm, and hopes to target specific acreage to pantry food production in the future.
+CCNN has donated funds in the past to build hoop houses at the DFI field station, and CCNN volunteers participate in the growing of the food while learning a thing or two about farming.

 Melon Variety and Production Technique Trials